 Students must be eligible to take their gateway Math and English course in order to be eligible to apply.
 This can be achieved through a High School Unweighted GPA of 2.8 or higher or by presenting acceptable test scores such as SAT, ACT, Accuplacer, RISE Assessment scores, or other acceptable scores (within the past 10 years).

-The rating sheet for the Medical Assisting program indicates the minimum scores required to place into ENG 111 and MAT 110.
+The Medical Assisting program indicates the minimum scores required to place into ENG 111 and MAT 110.
 Students who have an unweighted high school GPA of 2.8 or higher, have met Multiple Measures for Placement or who have earned appropriate transfer credit in English, Math, or developmental courses with a C, P2 for English, or P1 for Math, or higher may be exempt from placement testing.

 Students must be in good academic standing upon applying to health science programs.
 Good academic standing is defined as having a 2.0 GPA in the most recent semester attempted as well as maintaining a 2.0 cumulative GPA.
-These GPA requirements must be maintained at the time of entering the program from a secondary or post-secondary institution.
-Additional points are awarded towards an applicant's point total based on cumulative GPA from the past five years.

 TOEFL scores are required for any naturalized or non-US citizens where English is their second language to provide evidence of adequate proficiency in the English language.
 All test scores must be less than five years old.
-The minimum acceptable TOEFL scores are based upon format: paper/pencil

--500, computer based -213, and internet based -80.
+The minimum acceptable TOEFL scores are based upon format: paper/pencil - 500, computer based - 213, and internet based - 80.
 This test is offered at multiple testing sites nationally and is at the student's expense.